 13 Jan 1841 The 1st/Rifle Brigade consisting of 632 men, 40 women and 52 children arrived from England on the Abercrombie Robinson and relieved The 92nd (Highland) Regiment.
 The men were at Fort Manoel, St Salvatore Barracks, and Zabbar Gate.
 Latter in the year they were dispersed between Fort Ricasoli, Zejtun Barracks, Isola Gate Barracks, St Francesco de Paola, Lower St Elmo Barracks, St James Cavalier and Fort Tigne.

-12 Oct Bachelor Sgt William Stillwell married Elizabeth Snow, spinster and daughter of Sgt Samuel Snow 1st/Rifle Bde.
+- 12 Oct Bachelor Sgt William Stillwell to Elizabeth Snow, spinster and daughter of Sgt Samuel Snow 1st/Rifle Bde.

 29 Apr 1842 Strength: 585 men.
 On 29 April, the 1st/Rifle Bde moved from the right to the left wing of Lower St Elmo Barracks.

 3 May On 3 May a company relieved the detachment of the Royal Malta Fencible Regiment at Fort Tigne.